-In the event that you wish to engage a care provider with whom we have not concluded a contract, please see Article 1.5 of these policy conditions.
+Are you using the services of a care contractor with whom we have not concluded a contract?
+Please see Article 1.5 of these policy conditions.

 21.4 Applying for patient transport

 How can I apply for patient transport?

 If you meet the conditions in Article 21.3, you may apply for patient transport as follows: